TartanLlama/tartanllama.github.io/_drafts/sycl.md

 cl::sycl::queue device_queue;
 {% endhighlight %}

 Now we create our command queue.
 The command queue is where all work (kernels) will be enqueued before being dispatched to the device.
-There are many ways to customise the queue, such as providing a device to enqueue on or setting up asynchronous error handlers, but the default constructor will do for this example; it just looks for a compatible GPU and falls back on the host CPU if it fails.
+There are many ways to customise the queue, such as providing a device to enqueue on or setting up asynchronous error handlers, but the default constructor will do for this example; it looks for a compatible GPU and falls back on the host CPU if it fails.

 {% highlight cpp %}
 cl::sycl::range<1> n_items{array_size};
 {% endhighlight %}

 Next we create a range, which describes the shape of the data which the kernel will be executing on.
-In our simple example, it's just a one-dimensional array, so we use `cl::sycl::range<1>`.
+In our simple example, it's a one-dimensional array, so we use `cl::sycl::range<1>`.
 If the data was two-dimensional we would use `cl::sycl::range<2>` and so on.
 Alongside `cl::sycl::range`, there is `cl::sycl::ndrange`, which allows you to specify work group sizes as well as an overall range, but we don't need that for our example.

 {% highlight cpp %}
 cl::sycl::buffer<cl::sycl::cl_int, 1> in_buffer(in.data(), n_items);